Somyasharma28/Typescript_learning/README.md

 # Typescript_learning
-A project related to basic typescript_learning
+A Tic-Tac-Toe project related to basic typescript_learning